-The Audit Committee elected after the Annual General Meeting of 2021 was comprised of Second Vice Chairman Terhi Järvikare (Chair), Board member Pirkko Rantanen-Kervinen and Board member Antti Zitting.
+The Audit Committee elected after the Annual General Meeting of 2023 comprised Board Member Hannu Jaatinen (Chairman), First Vice Chairman Elise Pekkala and Board Member Elina Piispanen.

-In 2021, the Committee met 5 times (5) and the members' attendance rate was 100 per cent (95).
+In 2023, the Committee met 4 times (4) and the members' attendance rate was 92% (100).